onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/03.toolbar/docs.md

 Datasets

-:  Click this icon to get a pop-window listing all open datasets.
-You can then click on an entry and drag it into a spectrum window to display it.
+:  Click this icon to get a window with the Dataset Browser which allows scanning folders for NMR datasets and presenting a table of all the datasets that are found.
+You can select a dataset from the table and open it.

-Open

-:    Display a file dialog in which you can select the NMR data set to open.
-Typically you will select an Agilent ".fid" directory, an Agilent "fid" file, or a Bruker "fid" or "ser" file.
-The file will be opened and the first row of raw data displayed.

-Attributes

-:    Display the attributes panel for controlling how your spectrum is displayed.
-The attributes panel in NMRFx is designed to work much like that in NMRViewJ (though the code is completely different).
+Favorite

+:    Save the current view into a favorites file (in the windows folder of a project).
+This only works if you have an NMRFx project active.
+Saved favorites can be opened from the Spectra->Favorites menu.

 Refresh